top of page

 Constipation is common but preventable.
 A fiber-rich diet, hydration, and a regular routine are your best tools.
 If you’re already suffering from chronic constipation or complications like piles, early medical help can save you from discomfort and surgery.

 Need help?
-Book an appoint
+Book an appointment now!

 1 Comment